kostmo/docs/ref/fundamentals.rst

 Understanding the coordinates systems and how coordinates work in LibreCAD is necessary to produce precise and accurate drawings.
 Every entity (e.g. a line, circle, etc.) that is drawn in LibreCAD can be drawn with precision, placed accurately using coordinates.
 LibreCAD supports two drawing perspectives; orthaganol and isometric.
 Orthaganol is the default perspective for creating two dimensional (2D) drawings.
 An :ref:`isometric <isometric>` projection allows LibreCAD to represent a three-dimensional object in two dimensions, sometimes refered to as "2.5D".

 In libreCAD`s 2D coordinate system *X* units are measured horizontally and *Y* units are measured vertically.
 Coordinates can also be shown as "Positive" (+) or "Negative" (-) values.
-All coordinates are relative to the *absolute origin* in the drawing.
+All coordinates are to the *absolute origin* in the drawing.
 It is where the X and Y axes cross each other and represented by a red cross.
 The coordinates at this point are 0,0.
 Every entity drawn can be located in relation to this origin.

 LibreCAD also uses a *Relative Zero Point*.
 It is the last point set when creating an entity.
 It is represented by a small red circle within the drawing.
 The Relative Zero Point is set temporarily to a new location in a drawing so that a subsequent X and Y coordinates of the next entity can be placed using :ref:`relative coordinates <relative>`.